mamathathanniru07/user-management-dasboard/README.md

     | Services
         | ApiConstants.js (constants like success codes api url paths defines here and used throught out app)
         | ApiUtils.js (Api requests will written here)

     App.js  (main component to render the jsx from here)

+## Difficulties faced

+not much difficulties faced

+## Improvements you would make if given more time

+can implement Search based on username/email,\
+ alert/toast messages,\
+ it looks great for ui if we implement loader while making api calls,\
+ instead of pagination tabs it's looks cool implementing infinite scrolling

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).